Project

 Konpeito (konpeitō) — Japanese sugar crystals.
 Crystallizing Ruby into native code.

-A gradually typed Ruby compiler with Hindley-Milner type inference, dual LLVM/JVM backends, and seamless Java interop.
+A gradually typed Ruby compiler with Hindley-Milner type inference, three backends (LLVM, JVM, mruby), and seamless interop with C and Java.

 Write ordinary Ruby.
 Konpeito infers types automatically, compiles to fast native code, and falls back to dynamic dispatch where it can't resolve statically — with a warning so you always know.